Research and Development (R&D) Grant

-PCHRD funds research proposals that are aligned with the National Unified Health Research Agenda (NUHRA).
+PCHRD funds research proposals that are aligned with the National Unified Health Research Agenda (NUHRA) and National Harmonized Research and Development Agenda.

 NUHRA can be downloaded here.